Hastings to battle Cambridge for honour of New Zealand's 'most beautiful' large town

 "Parks are our 'community lounges', where we gather to socialise, take exercise and partake in sport, enjoy nature, play, attend events, walk the dog, cycle and, as such, are places that Hastings District Council invests in to ensure they are places our people want to use and enjoy."

-Napier also picked up a nomination at the awards.
+Napier also has a finalist at the awards.

 Anderson Park's toilets were announced as a finalist for the Best Loo category.

-Keep New Zealand Beautiful ceo Heather Saunderson said while Covid-19 has shifted the global landscape, celebrating "small wins" is important for communities across New Zealand.
+Keep New Zealand Beautiful chief executive Heather Saunderson said while Covid-19 had shifted the global landscape, celebrating "small wins" was important for communities across New Zealand.

 "Celebrating environmental excellence and beautiful behaviour, whether personal or professional, is now more important than ever," she said.